 CRNA Education Requirements and Tuition Costs

-- 1. The minimum education required to become a CRNA is a Bachelor of Science in Nursing which will cost between $35,000 and $95,000.
+- The minimum education required to become a CRNA is a Bachelor of Science in Nursing ,which will cost between $35,000 and $95,000.

-- Followed by an accredited nurse anesthesia program -- either a Master’s degree or a doctorate, though in 2025 CRNAs will be required to have a doctorate degree going forward.
+- After you receive your BSN, you will need to attend an accredited nurse anesthesia program -- either a Master’s degree or a doctorate.
+However, in 2025 CRNAs will be required to have a doctorate degree going forward, so it may be best to enroll directly in a doctoral program.
 The CRNA program will take between 24 months and 51 months to complete.
 According to CRNA Financial Planning, a partner of the American Association of Nurse Anesthetists, the average cost of a CRNA program is between $35,000 and $60,000 per year.

-- Additionally, you’ll also need to pass the certification exam administered by the National Board of Certification and Recertification.
+- Lastly, you’ll also need to pass the certification exam administered by the National Board of Certification and Recertification.
 The cost is roughly $725.
-And have a minimum of one year of full-time clinical experience as a registered nurse in a critical care setting.
+You'll also need a minimum of one year of full-time clinical experience as a registered nurse in a critical care setting.